It started with the minivans.

 I was on SUVs for about a week before going back to the vans, only this time I started looking at work vans that could also haul people: the Nissan NV200, the Ford Transit Connect, and the Dodge Ram ProMaster.
 Maybe I’d even convert one into a camper after all the kids left.

 But the work vans also had compromises.
 No matter what I looked at, I sacrificed something: the gas mileage, the space, the AWD.

 And then, finally, I gave up on practicality altogether.

 Why middle-aged men buy sports cars

 There’s a lot to make fun of when it comes to middle-aged men and their sports cars.
 But honestly, at 39 I think I finally get it.

 Middle-aged men buy sports cars because of lives not lived.
 They want to contemplate the choices they could have made, which could have led to a different path.
 A different woman, a different career, a different house, a different life.
-The sports car, the affair, the skydiving lessons, the sail around the world, the mid-life crisis — all of these are about coming to grips with the realization that we cannot have it all.
+The sports car, the affair, the skydiving lessons, the sail around the world, all the mid-life crises — these are about coming to grips with the realization that we cannot have it all.